In Java it’s important to know what references are and how they are used. So it’s important to know what operations can be performed on references.

 I think this is helpful if you study how Java really works and how references are different from primitives.

 Note that I write this in 2015 and we don’t have value types yet.
-Java 10 might introduce them.
+A future version of Java might introduce them.
 When type values are introduced I’ll update this post (if I don’t forget).

 The Answer